-- Afghanistan Iran border crossings: - In Islam Qala Dogharoun BCP, commercial fleet is permitted. - In Farah Mahirood and Zaranj Milak, commercial fleet is permitted. - While admission of Iranian and Afghan nationals is authorised, departure of Iranian and Afghan citizens as well as transit of third party citizens is prohibited by both countries. - Armenia Iran border crossing of Meghri Nordooz: - Commercial and passenger fleet is prohibited by Armenia, while some recent exemptions, in particular for medical cargo, has been declared by Armenia. - o In March 2020, Iran's Ministry of Health published instructions and guidelines for combating the coronavirus (COVID-19) at the border crossing points of Iran. - Please also note that: - All Iranian borders points are open for transit via the territory of Iran, provided drivers observe the published guidelines; - The emergency hotline number is 190; - As there are no specific restrictions, there is no requirement for a green lane and all transit routes are currently open to transport.
-Customs authorities are facilitating the transport of medicines and food. - On 5 April, the authorities of Razavi Khorasan Province prohibited passenger transport from Afghanistan to Iran at the Islam Qala Dogharoun border crossing point.
-Goods transport has been exempted from this provision. - At Farah Mahirood and Zaranj Milak border crossing points, only goods transport and entry of Iranian and Afghan nationals is authorised.
+- Afghanistan - Iran border crossings:

+In Islam Qala - Dogharoun BCP, commercial fleet is permitted.

+In Farah - Mahirood and Zaranj - Milak, commercial fleet is permitted.

+While admission of Iranian and Afghan nationals is authorised, departure of Iranian and Afghan citizens as well as transit of third party citizens is prohibited by both countries.

+- Armenia - Iran border crossing of Meghri - Nordooz:

+Commercial and passenger fleet is prohibited by Armenia, while some recent exemptions, in particular for medical cargo, has been declared by Armenia.

+- In March 2020, Iran's Ministry of Health published instructions and guidelines for combating the coronavirus (COVID-19) at the border crossing points of Iran. - Please also note that: - All Iranian borders points are open for transit via the territory of Iran, provided drivers observe the published guidelines;

+- The emergency hotline number is 190; - As there are no specific restrictions, there is no requirement for a green lane and all transit routes are currently open to transport.
+Customs authorities are facilitating the transport of medicines and food. - On 5 April, the authorities of Razavi Khorasan Province prohibited passenger transport from Afghanistan to Iran at the Islam Qala - Dogharoun border crossing point.
+Goods transport has been exempted from this provision.
+At Farab - Mabirood and Zarapi - Milak border crossing points, only goods transport and entry of

+At Farah - Mahirood and Zaranj - Milak border crossing points, only goods transport and entry of Iranian and Afghan nationals is authorised.
 The exit of Iranian and Afghan citizens and transit of third country nationals is prohibited.